Contact

 • An untreated check

-In both variations, Protassium+ delivered higher yields over MOP.
+In both variations, Protassium+ SOP delivered higher yields over MOP.

 • A 600 lb./acre yield over MOP